StaticcalendarCalculates holidays and other Hebrew calendar events based on CalOptions.

 Optionalil: booleanuse the Israeli schedule for holidays

-StaticgetConvenience function to create an instance of Sedra or reuse a previously
+StaticgetConvenience function to create an instance of Sedra or reuse a previously created and cached instance for the same year + schedule.

 StaticgetCalculates yahrzeit.